jfallt/burgissApi/ReadMe.md

 ```

 ## Transformed Data Requests
-Some endpoints are supported for transformation to a dataframe instead of a raw json
+Some endpoints are supported for transformation to a flattened dataframe instead of a raw json

 ```python
 from burgissApi import burgissApi